-All children need a book bag to carry reading books and homework.
-These can be purchased from the office.
-All items should be marked with vour child's name.
+All children will be provided with a book bag and reading diary free of charge.
+These will be taken home on weekly basis and we expect children to look after them.
+All items should be marked with your child's name.